Monday, May 14, 2012

 "all Americans are fat and carry guns" and other ' grand conclusions' I hear on the road...

-I am always weary of people who make sweeping generalizations of a country, its people, and its culture based on a visit that consisted of only a few days or even a week or two…
+I am always wary of people who make sweeping generalizations of a country, its people, and its culture based on a visit that consisted of only a few days or even a week or two…

 I don’t know why but I think this may be one of my biggest pet peeves of all time.
 Perhaps I hear “ego” screaming when I come across these people in my travels or when I read travel blogs where the author claims to “know it all” about a country based on his or her stay in a 4-star hotel for the weekend in Delhi or a in a well-run family resort on some nice secluded island in the south of Thailand..